garrandall/popular-music-data/tracks/book-of-love-the-raindrops.md

 I've got to know the answer
 Was it someone from above?

-(Oh, I wonder, wonder who, mmbadoo-ooh, WHO)
+(Oh, I wonder, wonder who, mmbadoo-oh, WHO)
 (Who wrote the Book Of Love?)

 I love you darlin'